Private & Public Insurance Claims Adjuster Boca Raton

 Picture

 Years ago, our insurance policies covered damage to tile floors when accidental damage occurred.
 Although the insurance company may have put up a fight, they ultimately gave in and paid to replace the entire tile floor which may have been continuous throughout the home.
-Through the years, many Insurance companies got crafty with their language and placed special policy limits for flooring into our insurance policies thereby limiting the coverage:
+Through the years, many insurance companies got crafty with their language and placed special policy limits for flooring into our insurance policies thereby limiting the coverage:

 Cosmetic and Aesthetic Damages to Floors.
 The total limit of liability for Coverages A and B combined is $10,000 per policy term for cosmetic and aesthetic damages to floors.